kykrueger/zenodo-new-version/README.md

 This action:
 1. Creates a new version of a Deposition given an ID of a prior version.
-1. Replaces the prior DOI where it is found in the documents listed in a `.whitelist_replace_doi` file.
+1. Replaces the prior DOI with the newly prereserved one in the documents found in the provided whitelist file; `whitelist_replace_doi` defaults to `.zenodo_whitelist_replace_doi`.

 Be sure to chain this action with an upload, commit, tag and release action.